Co-Owner of Amber Creek Farms and Sawmill and Co-Founder of Prom Coast Food Collective

 Department of Economic Development, Jobs, Transport & Resources

-2018 saw Jo named as the inaugural chair of the Youth Voices Leadership Team.
+Jo has a history of active involvement across the wider agricultural sector.
+This includes her current role as Chair of the Youth Voices Leadership Team.
 This new advisory group mentors and supports youth in agriculture, such as the Young Farming Champions, and is becoming a recognised youth agricultural leadership voice.

 A big believer in paying it forward, Jo dedicates a considerable portion of her spare time to speaking at schools and events, mentoring students and junior scientists and volunteering at agricultural shows.